Naoki Kawaguchi

-Naoki Kawaguchi (川口 尚紀, Kawaguchi Naoki) is a Japanese footballer who plays as a right back for Kashiwa Reysol.
+Naoki Kawaguchi (川口 尚紀, Kawaguchi Naoki) is a Japanese footballer who plays as a right back for FC Ryukyu.

 Club career

 A product of Albirex Niigata Academy, Kawaguchi joined Albirex at the age of 15 and has been used in both midfield and offensive positions while progressing through the ranks at the club.
 He made his first team debut in the Emperor's Cup match against Saurcos Fukui in September 2012, and provided the cross for a Bruno Lopes goal.
 He signed a professional contract in October 2012, following the completion of his scholarship.
 He made his J. League debut on 27 April 2013, in a 3–2 defeat to Kashima Antlers.

 National team career

 In June 2011, Kawaguchi was elected to play for Japan's U-17 national team for the 2011 U-17 World Cup, and he played 4 matches as right side-back.

 Club career statistics

 Last updated: end of 2018 season.